min2ha/ukwa-site/content/target/63038/index.en.md

   "subject": "Brexit"
 }

-# BBC News: So can Theresa May now survive the Brexit course?

 Comments on the challenges and obstacles confronting the UK  as its begins to negotiate its future trading relationship with the EU.